kubernetes/enhancements/keps/sig-network/1860-kube-proxy-IP-node-binding/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-A rollout can fail in case the new API is supported and consumed by CCM, but not all nodes get kube-proxy updated, so part of the workloads on a node will start sending the traffic to a LoadBalancer, while the others may still have the loadbalancer IP configured on a node interface.
+As the rollout will enable a feature not being used yet, there is no possible failure scenario as this feature will then need to be also enabled by the cloud provider on the services resources.

-In case of a rollback, kube-proxy will also rollback to the default behavior, re-adding the LoadBalancer interface.
+In case of a rollback, kube-proxy will also rollback to the default behavior, switching back to VIP mode.
 This can fail for workloads that may be already relying on the new behavior (eg. sending traffic to the LoadBalancer expecting some additional features, like PROXY and TLS Termination as per the Motivations section).

 ###### What specific metrics should inform a rollback?